pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/key-concepts-in-documentary-theory.md

 Here's an extract from ["_Chronicle of a summer_"](http://en.wikipedia.org/wiki/Chronique_d'un_%C3%A9t%C3%A9), and an interviewwith Jean Rouch.
 Showing the opening scene where they discuss the implications of film-making with the main contributor Marcelline.

+>"But I wonder if it is possible to film a conversation naturally with a camera present" - Jean Rouch, Chronicle of a summer.

 <!-- Chronicle of a summer find scene where Marcelline walks alone
 tmp use this extract -->

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/Pxk-fg771r8" frameborder="0" allowfullscreen></iframe>

-In the 1961 film "[Chronique d’une ete](http://en.wikipedia.org/wiki/Chronique_d'un_%C3%A9t%C3%A9)"("Chronicle of a summer"), they started off with a camera that weighted 30 to 50 kilos.
+In the 1961 film "[Chronique d’une ete](http://en.wikipedia.org/wiki/Chronique_d'un_%C3%A9t%C3%A9)"("Chronicle of a summer"), started off with a camera that weighted 30 to 50 kilos.
 This restricted them to shooting from a fixed camera.
 And halfway through filming, [Michel Brault](http://en.wikipedia.org/wiki/Michel_Brault) brought the first lapel mic, and 10 mm camera to [Jean Rouch](http://en.wikipedia.org/wiki/Jean_Rouch).

 The best example of the freedom of movement allowed by this type of technology is [the scene where Marceline iswalking through the Place de la Concorde](http://youtu.be/H9MSD-zmdB8).
 She has a recorder and microphone under her coat, and although Rouch and Moran are not aware of what she is saying, they can decide to move the camera,further away, to increase the dramatic effect of the framing.
 Rouch’s car was used as a dolly.

-However this focus on the inner word of the subjects in cinema verite has been criticized as self- reflexive, in danger of implying that the only possible film was "_was the one about how that film was made._"  [Winston 2008, p.197](http://books.google.co.uk/books?id=t0SePgAACAAJ&dq=Winston,+2008.+Claiming+the+Real&hl=en&sa=X&ei=AmdaU4KADbHI0AXLi4DQBA&redir_esc=y))
+However this focus on the inner word of the subjects in cinema verite has been criticized as self- reflexive, in danger of implying that the only possible film was "_was the one about how that film was made._"  ([Winston 2008, p.197](http://books.google.co.uk/books?id=t0SePgAACAAJ&dq=Winston,+2008.+Claiming+the+Real&hl=en&sa=X&ei=AmdaU4KADbHI0AXLi4DQBA&redir_esc=y))

 <!-- ![](https://ytimg.googleusercontent.com/vi/S0dOLHemSgs/0.jpg)
  -->